kuriwaki/project-org/project-organization.md

 Note that in this case you need a key of two variables to uniquely identify a row -- `country` and `year`

-Large databases (e.g. in `SQL`) are organized in this way too -- each entry in a table (which can be tens of millions of rows) is identifiable by a unique identifier^[Ansolabehere and Hersh (2017), ``ADGN: An Algorithm for Record Linkage Using Address, Date of Birth, Gender and Name''. _Statistics and Public Policy_. http://amstat.tandfonline.com/doi/abs/10.1080/2330443X.2017.1389620#.WgvTIxOPLuA].
+Large corporate and government databases are organized in this way too -- each entry in a table (which can be tens of millions of rows) is identifiable by a unique identifier.
+Databases like credit card transactions and voter files are stored on servers and queried by languages like SQL.
+The critical link that makes all this data sensible is the unique identifier.

 ## Code